 To check that you are suitable for the study and that it is safe to take part, we will take blood to test for anaemia (low red blood cells), problems with your immune system, and kidney function.
 In addition, we will do a test to determine your 'HLA type' which is a genetically determined (inherited) characteristic which can influence an individual's immune response.
 We will take approximately 10mL (two teaspoons) of blood.
-These tests will be performed by Oxford University Hospitals NHS Foundation Trust.
+These tests will be performed by Oxford University Hospitals NHS Foundation Trust, and will be linked to your NHS patient record (so will be visible to other healthcare professionals, such as your GP).